Jack Gilbert

 Jack Gilbert (February 18, 1925 – November 13, 2012) was an American poet.
 Gilbert was acquainted with Jack Spicer and Allen Ginsberg, both prominent figureheads of the Beat Movement, but is not considered a Beat Poet; he described himself as a "serious romantic."
-Over his five-decade-long career, he published five full collections of poetry.
+Over his five-decade-long career, he published eight full collections of poetry.

 Early life and education

-Born and raised in the Pittsburgh, Pennsylvania, neighborhood of East Liberty, he attended Peabody High School.
+Born and raised in the Pittsburgh, Pennsylvania, neighborhood of East Liberty, he attended Peabody High School, but failed out before earning a degree.
 Gilbert then worked as a door-to-door salesman, an exterminator, and a steelworker.

-He was admitted to the University of Pittsburgh and graduated in 1954.
+Despite having no high school degree, Gilbert applied to the University of Pittsburgh and due to a clerical error was admitted.
 During these college years he and his classmate Gerald Stern developed a serious interest in poetry and writing.
+He graduated in 1954.

 Gilbert received his master's degree from San Francisco State University in 1963.